 If you need urgent (but NOT EMERGENCY) medical care when UB Student Health Services is closed, you may want to visit a local urgent care facility.
 Find locations and additional information.

-You should check with your insurance company regarding coverage before you go to one of these centers, as you are responsible for any costs not paid for by your health insurance company.
+You should check with your insurance company regarding coverage before you go to an urgent care center, as you are responsible for any costs not paid for by your health insurance company.

 Health Promotion offers students information and services needed to manage personal wellness.
 Programs focus on: